ArctosDB/documentation/_how_to/developer-guide.markdown

 ## Identifier Convention

 * internal identifiers are primary keys or tables, are integers, and should be named ``something_id``
-* GUIDs are generally primary keys made GUID-ish, begind with ``https://arctos.database.museum/``, and should be referred to as ``somethingID`` (Note that DDL is not case sensitive and case will often be lost.)
+* GUIDs are generally primary keys made GUID-ish, begin with ``https://arctos.database.museum/``, and should be referred to as ``somethingID`` (Note that DDL is not case sensitive and case will often be lost.)
 * "DWC Triplets" ("local" record identifiers still widely referred to as GUID) should be referred to as "triplet" when reluctantly used.
 (See also https://github.com/orgs/ArctosDB/discussions/5310)

 ## Datasource